MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

   - **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.

 - **handleBinaryVersionMismatchCallback** *((update: RemotePackage) => void)* -
   Called when there are any binary update available.
 The method is called with a [`RemotePackage`](#remotepackage) object.
-See to [codePush.checkForUpdate](#codepushcheckforupdate) section for more details.
+See the [codePush.checkForUpdate](#codepushcheckforupdate) section for more details.

 Example Usage: